 - Trapped wind or Intestinal gas

 - Adhesions if you’ve got had previous abdominal surgery

 - Meckel’s diverticulitis

-Have you suffered with the other causes of lower abdominal pain not mentioned here? we might wish to hear from you.
+Have you suffered from the other causes of lower abdominal pain not mentioned here? we might wish to hear from you.
 Please use the box below to assist increase the list of causes of lower abdominal pain.
 Remember to share the small print of your experience with this condition.